Anurag607/PokeTCG/README.md

 ### Clone the repository
 - Install the dependencies using npm install in client and server folder separately
 - Run the client development server using - `npm run dev`
-- Run the backend development server using - `nodemon index.js`
+- Run the backend development server using - `node index.js`